Why Hustle Culture Feels Productive — and Why It Quietly Fails (But Quietly Fails After Burnout)

 Then you fix the fix.

-Weeks later you realize you are maintaining a system that never had time to be designed properly.
+Over time, you are maintaining a system that was never designed properly.

-That is why sustainable life systems almost always start with stability first.
+That’s why sustainable systems almost always begin here:

 Why Hustle Still Feels Productive